w3c/wai-curricula/content/content-author/data-tables.md

 * designate the cell role, including header and data cells as well as cell scope
 * provide regular data tables as alternatives to graphical representations of tabular data
 * provide table descriptions to help users understand the purpose of complex tables
-* employ tools that produce accessible markup for data tables
+* employ accessible authoring tools that produce accessible markup for data tables
 * collaborate with designers and developers to achieve the desired visual presentation of multi-column content using styles instead of layout tables

 {% include excol.html type="all" %}